- Online productivity is oftentimes associated with multiple opened tabs and multitasking within your preferred browser.

 A quick summary of Tab Management extensions

-This goes double for anyone out there that uses Google Chrome but lacks the hardware to open too many tabs before issues occur.
+This applies even more for anyone out there that uses Google Chrome but lacks the hardware to open too many tabs before issues occur.

-All that being said, go ahead and try out all of the extensions listed above, and pick the one that best suits your work style.
+All that being said, go ahead and try out all of the extensions listed above, and pick the one that suits your work style best.

 FAQ: Learn more about Google Chrome